Reddit-Lies/XArchiveOCR/README.md

 4. The python program will check if 'ArchiveIndex.db' exists, if it does not it will create one in the Twitter Archive folder.

 # Note
-The program works best with images, it cannot extract data from video, and it does not preserve the text of the tweet itself.
+The program works best with screenshots, it cannot extract data from video, and it does not preserve the text of the tweet itself.